-Rather than critiquing the gaming performance and digging deep into the specs of the Corsair M65, the focus here will be to inform others as to how well i personally like this mouse and its usability and compatibility with a Linux based OS.
-If it's a really great technical review you'd rather read, see the Corsair M65 RGB Elite Review from TechPowerUp.
+Rather than critiquing the gaming performance and digging deep into the specs of the Corsair M65 RGB Pro, the focus here will be to inform others as to how well i personally like this mouse and its usability and compatibility with a Linux based OS.

-The Corsair M65 RGB Elite is a wired, right-handed, 7 button (plus the scroll wheel and its button) gaming mouse with solid specs, like a very accurate 18,000 DPI optical sensor which provides a max resolution that's an order of magnitude higher than any human could ever manage (bigger numbers are more impressive to the kids apparently).
+The Corsair M65 RGB Elite is a wired, right-handed, 7 button (plus the scroll wheel and its button) gaming mouse with solid specs, like a very accurate 18,000 DPI optical sensor which provides a max resolution that's an order of magnitude higher than any human could ever manage, but bigger numbers are more impressive apparently.
 With the KDE desktop and the mouse sensitivity set to 50% and acceleration enabled, the M65 is set at around 600 DPI for a 17 in.
 1080p laptop display.

 looks and feels